bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/bitcoin-randd-panel.md

 I think it's probably a bad trade-off.
 It's a complicated thing, right?
-So if you have your coins on like Coinbase or something like that, on the one hand, you know, you're trusting Coinbase to not lose them, to not get hacked, to not have a database failure that all their backups fail or something catastrophic like that.
+So if you have your coins on like Coinbase or something like that, on the one hand, you're trusting Coinbase to not lose them, to not get hacked, to not have a database failure that all their backups fail or something catastrophic like that.
 You're implicitly trusting their software developers and their security team and stuff like that to make sure that your keys are being managed securely.
 And if you're reasonably technical and kind of know what you're doing, probably you could do a better job.
 Especially if you're not moving your coins very frequently, if you had them stored on a crypto steel that was on ice somewhere, or in a volcano, or something like that.